printtech98-cmyk/MBBS_Planer/README.md

 Daily Planner — assign topics to specific study dates and check them off as you go Revision Reminders page — see every upcoming and overdue spaced-revision reminder across all subjects, grouped by due date Progress dashboard — completion percentage per subject, topics completed over time, and a breakdown of not-started/in-progress/completed topics, all as charts
-AI-generated study schedule (see below) — turns a pasted syllabus into a realistic day-by-day study plan, automatically respecting the exam date and reserving the final days for revision only
+AI-generated study schedule — turns a pasted syllabus into a realistic day-by-day study plan, automatically respecting the exam date and reserving the final days for revision only
 Responsive design — usable on both desktop and mobile Visible error handling — every database action shows a clear message if something fails, instead of failing silently The AI feature